vueneue/docs/docs/guide/server.md

 ## SSR Directives

-You can Vue directives definition for SSR
+You can add Vue directives definition for SSR

 `vue.config.js`